Hair Straightener Uterine Cancer Lawsuit (May 2023 Update)

 Increased Hair Straightener Cancer Risk Among Black Women

 Uterine cancer is considered fairly rare.
 However, studies have indicated that black women are diagnosed with it at a higher rate than any other race or ethnicity.
-The results of this study echo this increased risk of developing uterine cancer.
+The results of these studies echo this increased risk of developing uterine cancer.

 Black women comprised only 7.4% of the National Institutes of Health study's participants.
-However, they made up 59.9% of those that reported using chemical hair straighteners.
-In another study, researchers found that black women that regularly used permanent hair dyes were associated with a 60% increase in breast cancer diagnosis, compared to an 8% increase in risk among Caucasian women.
+However, they made up 59.9% of those who reported using chemical hair straighteners.
+In another study, researchers found that black women who regularly used permanent hair dyes were associated with a 60% increase in breast cancer diagnosis, compared to an 8% increase in risk among Caucasian women.

 The researchers found no associations between uterine cancer among non-straightening hair products that the women reported using, including bleach, highlights, perms, and permanent hair dye that altered natural hair.
 Chemical hair straightening products simply contain extremely high amounts of endocrine-disrupting chemicals.